-For the next day I wanted to take a bus back to Czech Republic, specifically to the town of Harrachov, as there is yet another spectacular waterfall.
-The issue was, I couldn't find any connections online, and the schedule written on the bus stop was updated 5 years ago.
+For the next day, we wanted to take a bus back to the Czech Republic, specifically to the town of Harrachov, as there is yet another spectacular waterfall.
+The issue was, I couldn't find any connections online, and the schedule printed on the bus stop was updated five years ago.
 So the new plan was to get to hitchhike.

-As a kid, I heard stories how the Central Europe is hitchhiker's dream, but we had a different experience.
+As a kid, I heard stories about how is Central Europe hitchhiker's dream, but we had a different experience.
 We tried for longer than I ever waited in Scotland, even China and the US, and had no luck.
 So we went to the forest and walked instead.

-But a few kilometers further the trail intersected the road, so we give it a second try.
-Well, and this time we celebrated a result, as two Poles who went to the Czech Republic to buy cheap alcohol picked us.
+But a few kilometers further, the trail intersected the road, so we give it a second try.
+Well, and this time we celebrated a result, as two Poles picked us, as they went to the Czech Republic to buy cheap alcohol.
 Perks of international trading, right there.
 Yey!

 Harrachov is a popular skiing resort, including facilities for ski jumping.

-It was hot, and I wanted to make some use of the civilization to get an ice cream.
-Unfortunately, nobody seemed to accept a card payment, and since I wasn't keen to pay a fee for using a foreign ATM, I had to give it a miss.
-Instead, we kept our pace to the waterfall, and on the way we were looking for some good picnic spot.
+It was hot, so I wanted to make some use of civilization, and get me ice cream.
+Unfortunately, nobody in the town seemed to accept card payment, and since I wasn't keen to pay a fee for using a foreign ATM, I had to give it a miss.
+Instead, we kept our pace to the waterfall, and on the way, we were looking for some good picnic spot.
 Which we found...

-From here, we walked back across the ridge, back to Poland.
+From here, we walked back across the ridge, returning to Poland.

-The last day we took a bus to Karpacz, from where we wanted to get on Snezka, the highest peak of the range.
+The last day we took a bus to Karpacz, a town under Snezka - the highest peak of the range.
 But before starting the ascent, we walked to see the Vang stave church.
-It has quite interesting story, as it was originally built around 1200 in Vang municipality in Norway.
-Then, in the 19th century, the local council was about to demolish it; thankfully, due the initiatives to save the structure, it was relocated here instead.
-This is an immense proof that it doesn't matter on the nationality, race or political party, but on the moral standards of those in charge.
+It has a quite interesting story, as it was originally built around 1200 in Vang municipality in Norway.
+Then, in the 19th century, the local council was about to demolish it; thankfully, due to the initiatives to save the structure, it was relocated here instead.
+This is an immense proof that it doesn't matter on the nationality, race, or political party, but on the moral standards of those in charge.

 Anyway.
 Snezka was cool too.

-Due its status, Snezka is a well-liked touristy destination, which is reflected on its accessibility.
-At some places, one could drive a sportscar without ruining the underside...
+Because of its status, Snezka is a well-liked tourist destination, which is reflected in its accessibility.
+In some places, one could drive a sportscar without ruining the underside...

 ...but at some others, one could not.

-Over the last two days, we'd see a few storms rolling over the hills.
+Over the last two days, we saw a few storms rolling over the hills.
 Today was no different.

 Well, except unlike the previous days, we run straight into one during the descend.